Sim Ah Cheoh: Cancer and death

-In November 1993, Sim fell sick while serving her life sentence and was later diagnosed with cervical cancer in August 1994.
+In November 1993, Sim fell sick while serving her life sentence and was later diagnosed with cervical or uterine cancer in August 1994.
 In early 1995, after she was told that she had at most one year left to live, Sim appealed to President of Singapore Ong Teng Cheong (who succeeded Wee) to be released so that she could spend the final moments of her life with her sons and relatives.
 The clemency petition was granted, and Sim was released on 16 February 1995, and reunited with her son, boyfriend and relatives.
 She was set to go for surgery on 19 March 1995.

 Despite the unfavourable medical results, Sim clinged on to hope for the sake of her son.
 Still, she did not respond to medical treatments despite her efforts.

-Six weeks after her release, on 30 March 1995, 47-year-old Sim Ah Cheoh died.
+Six weeks after her release, on 30 March 1995, 47-year-old Sim Ah Cheoh died at Gleneagles Hospital.
 She was reportedly accompanied by her younger son and boyfriend Lim Eng Kee, and her relatives at her deathbed.
-Her elder son was in a drug rehabilitation centre at the time his mother passed away.
+Her elder son was in a drug rehabilitation centre at the time his mother died.